syncfusion-content/xamarin-docs/Xamarin/Introduction/Troubleshooting/PathTooLongException.md

    ![](images/img1.png)

-2. You can also change the samples location while installing Syncfusion setup.
+2. You can also change the samples location while installing Syncfusion<sup>®</sup> setup.
 The window, which allows you to change the installation path during installation is illustrated in the following screenshot.

    ![](images/img2.png)